How to Avoid Bankruptcy and Spare Your Credit

 Sell whatever you can spare and use the money to pay off your debts.
-Take action immediately when you notice you can't afford to make payments anymore.
-If you wait until you're behind on payments, it may be too late.
+Take action immediately when you notice you can't afford to make payments.
+If you wait until you're behind on payments, it may be too late to get caught up and avoid further action from your creditors.

 You can sell your furniture, jewelry, and electronics on eBay, Craigslist, even in your front yard.
 Is this a radical way to avoid bankruptcy?
 Perhaps.
 Many people can't get past the inconvenience of living without their things, but you can adjust and it's only temporary.
 It will help you avoid bankruptcy and spare your credit.